The Dark Knot carries a range of regular and skinny striped silk ties that can be viewed here.

 5. When both your tie and shirt patterns are striped, it is best to opt for stripes that are going in different directions.

 And that's a wrap for this one!
 I hope you have found this article as informative as I had fun writing it!
-What are your favorite striped ties, and under what situations do you prefer wearing certain striped ties over others?
-We would love to read your comments below!

 To view The Dark Knot's entire range of striped ties, please click here.
 Alternatively, you can find ties based on criteria such as matching shirts, matching suits and even the type of occasion that you are attending, by clicking here!